-Fieldwork is an essential part of the training and we provide many opportunities within individual modules and as specific residential field courses including Derbyshire, Devon, Sweden and the Czech Republic.
+Fieldwork is an essential part of the course and you can attend field courses at places including Derbyshire, Devon, Sweden, the Czech Republic and Malaysia.

 In year one you will develop your understanding of key scientific principles within traditional scientific disciplines and how these are integrated and interrelated.